-In order to adopt a child, the biological parents must have their parental rights terminated first.
+To adopt a child, the biological parents must have their parental rights terminated first.
 This can be done voluntarily or involuntarily.
-In cases of infant adoption that takes place through an agency, the termination of rights is most likely done voluntarily by the parents who are placing the child for adoption.
+In cases of infant adoption that take place through an agency, the termination of rights is most likely done voluntarily by the parents who are placing the child for adoption.
 Even in some foster care cases, parents will opt to voluntarily terminate their parental rights rather than continue an open case with the county.
-Typically, this will happen if the case has been ongoing with little movement toward reunification.
+Typically, this will happen if the case has been ongoing with the little movement toward reunification.
 If a parent voluntarily terminates their rights, it may help them if they are ever in the position to parent a child in the future.
 When rights are terminated involuntarily, it means the parents do not agree to the termination, however, there is enough evidence that it is in the best interest of the child to terminate the rights.

 In the case of guardianship, the biological parent still maintains the parental rights of the child in question.
 Guardianship would give another party (for instance, foster parents or a family member) the ability to temporarily make legal decisions for the child and to have placement of the child.